 Amaebi (sweet shrimp)

 Amaebi, or spot prawns, (colloquially known as sweet shrimp) are cold water northern shrimp known and named for their sweet taste.
 They are the only species of shrimp which are best enjoyed raw, as cooking them will rob them of their full sweetness.
 They are served on nigiri-zushi, or fingers of sushi rice, and often accompanied by their fried shells and heads.

 Amaebi are native to the Canadian Pacific, and are an abundant and fertile species.
 For those concerned about the sustainability of their sushi, Seafood Watch rates Canadian Pacific Amaebi as a best choice (and the U.S. pacific species as a good alternative).
-These creatures are change their gender depending on where they are in their life cycle, as they spend the first stage of their lives as males before turning into females- unless of course they are scooped up and sold at your local sushi restaurant before they get the chance!
+These creatures are change their gender depending on where they are in their life cycle, as they spend the first stage of their lives as males before turning female – unless of course they are scooped up and sold at your local sushi restaurant before they get the chance!

 The flavor of sweet shrimp is exactly as the name implies, sweet and delicious.
 If you absolutely must cook your Amaebi, make sure to do this for only a short period of time, as the texture and flavors of the dish can deteriorate quickly under heat.
 Amaebi sushi is served typically nigiri sushi style often accompanied by wasabi, or less frequently ginger.
 The head is an exotic treat often served along with the more familiar tail.
 When the head is served, it is fried, usually in potato starch, and can be eaten whole like soft shelled crab.